Actively Recruiting

 - Recurrent symptomatic slow heart rate or fainting due to heart issues

-- Conditions affecting drug absorption such as gastrectomy or cholecystectomy
+- Conditions affecting drug absorption, like gastrectomy or cholecystectomy

-- Known immune deficiency or positive HIV test, or history of organ transplant (except corneal)
+- Known immune deficiency disorders including HIV positive status or organ transplant history (except corneal transplant)

-- Any acute or chronic infections or infection history
+- Any current or past acute or chronic infections or infection history

 AI-Screening